 Creating a Time-Locked Bitcoin Vault

 Note: This section is a concept and currently under development.
+The content here will be corrected.
+For a better view it is recommended to study mirror signature.

 A developer wants to: